5 Very Good, Very Specific Tips To Learn Polish

 The spelling with “I” usually appears in front of vowels and it marks a slightly softer pronunciation.
 The difference is small, so you don’t have to worry about it too much at the beginning.
 If you’re interested in this topic, you can find a good explanation of it here.

-Every cloud has a silver lining: Once you have mastered these sounds, you’ll be more than halfway through to correctly pronouncing sounds of Mandarin Chinese!
+Every cloud has a silver lining: Once you’ve mastered these sounds, you’ll be more than halfway through to correctly pronouncing the sounds of Mandarin Chinese!
 Why not tackle two of the world’s most difficult languages at the same time?

 Polish grammar, while important, is not something that can be mastered quickly.
 After all, it is of one the main reasons why Polish tends to be included in the lists of the hardest languages for English speakers to learn.
 Challenge accepted!
 Fortunately, in most situations, you don’t necessarily need to use all the perfect case endings to make yourself understood.
 Don’t be afraid of making mistakes and focus on communication rather than striving for absolute flawlessness.

 To stay motivated, I recommend that you prioritize learning new words and expressions over grammar.
-In this way, your Polish will gain momentum and you will quickly be able to feel that you can say and understand more than you would the other way around.
-And once you feel motivated and empowered, it will be easier to tackle the intricate maze of seven Polish cases and five grammatical genders.
+This may sound like a counterintuitive tip to learn Polish, but it’s not.
+When you focus on vocab and sentences, your Polish will gain momentum, and you’ll quickly be able to feel that you can say and understand more than you would if you spent all your time on grammar from the outset.
+And once you feel motivated and empowered, it will be easier to tackle the intricate maze of the seven Polish cases and five grammatical genders.

 The key factor when learning any language is having an environment where you can immerse yourself in it and use it — the more frequent, the better.
 Make sure to expose yourself to Polish in a variety of different ways.
 Check out your local Polish community and join their events.
 If you can’t find anything like that in your area, find a community online.
 Subscribe to Polish YouTube vlogs and keep watching their videos even if you don’t understand much of what they say (yet!).
 This will pay off in the long term, by improving your pronunciation and intonation.